All techniques in Jiu-Jitsu are combinations of frames, levers, wedges, clamps, hooks, and posts.

 The knee cut pass, where you drive your knee through your opponent’s guard so he cannot utilize his legs, is an example of a prying wedge.

 Wedges and levers often go hand in hand.
-In order for a lever to be effective, you usually need to create a wedge on the opposite side of the lever so your opponent cannot escape.
+In order to control a lever more effectively, you usually need to create wedges on opposite sides of the lever to effectively immobilize the lever.
+This involves using two-on-one (two limbs controlling one lever) or four-on-one (four limbs controlling one lever) control schemes.